Non-archimedean tame topology and stably dominated types

 Elements of $\mathrm{Hom}_{\ProDef_C} (X, Y)$ will be called $C$-pro-definable morphisms (or $C$-definable for short) between $X$ and $Y$.

 By a result of Kamensky \cite{kamensky}, the functor of ``taking $\Uu$-points'' induces an equivalence of categories between the category $\ProDef_C$ and the sub-category of the category of sets whose objects and morphisms are inverse limits of $\Uu$-points of definable sets indexed by a small directed partially ordered set (here the word ``co-filtering'' is also used, synonymously with ``directed'').
-By pro-definable, we mean pro-definable over some $C$.
-Pro-definable is thus the same as $\ast$-definable in the sense of Shelah, that is, a small projective limit of definable subsets.
-One defines similarly the category $\IndDef_C$ of ind-definable sets over $C$ for which a similar equivalence holds.
+By pro-definable, we mean pro-definable over some $C$. \tcb{In this paper we shall freely identify a pro-definable set $X = (X_i)_{i \in I}$ with the set $X (\Uu) = \limproj_i X_i (\Uu)$.
+For any set $B$ with $C \nsubseteq B \nsubseteq \Uu$, we set $X (B) = X (\Uu) \cap \dcl (B)= \limproj_i X_i (B)$.} Pro-definable is thus the same as $\ast$-definable in the sense of Shelah, that is, a small projective limit of definable subsets.
+One defines similarly the category $\IndDef_C$ of {\em ind-definable} sets over $C$ \nomenclature{$\IndDef_C$}{ind-definable sets over $C$} for which a similar equivalence holds.

 Let $X $ be a pro-definable set.
 We shall say it is {\em strict} pro-definable if it may be represented as a pro-object $ (X_i)_{i \in I}$, with surjective transition morphisms $X_j (\Uu) \rightarrow X_i (\Uu)$.
 Equivalently, it is a $\ast$-definable set, such that the projection to any finite number of coordinates is definable.